 How to value your Hyatt points

 We find the average value of Hyatt points by dividing the average dollar amount of a standard room (including taxes and fees) by its cost in hotel points.
 However, the value of points varies by each user and ultimately depends on what they are redeemed for.

 Here are some questions you should keep in mind when trying to decide what Hyatt points are worth to you:

 - How do you intend to redeem your points?
-Do plan to use your points for standard room nights, suites, room upgrades, Points + Cash awards or are you eyeing an alternate redemption option?
-While standard room night awards have the highest value, most other redemption options reduce the value of your points.
+Do you plan to use your points for standard room nights, suites, room upgrades, Points + Cash awards or are you eyeing an alternate redemption option?
+While standard room night awards have the highest value, other redemption options may reduce the value of your points.

 How to calculate your point value

 To calculate the value of your points, you can take the dollar value of your intended redemption option, subtract any taxes or fees that you still have to pay (note, Hyatt generally doesn’t charge taxes and fees on award nights), and then divide by the number of points:

 Point Value = Rewards Value (in dollars)/Number of Points

 The resulting value will be a rough estimate.
 There are many, many factors that can affect the value of your points, such as the number of points that you lose out on earning using by paying for your stay with points rather than with cash, the lowest possible room rate you can get by checking on rates over time (since rates fluctuate), the cheapest room rate you could get by browsing other hotels and hotel websites and so on.

 But, in comparing hotel loyalty programs and trying to determine whether Hyatt points are worth your while, this formula should help you along the way.